Maternal health: Maternal morbidity and mortality

 WHO estimates that about 295,000 maternal deaths occurred in 2017.
-These causes range from severe bleeding to obstructed labour, all of which have highly effective interventions.
+The causes of these maternal deaths range from severe bleeding to obstructed labour, all of which have highly effective interventions.
 Further, indirect causes of maternal mortality include anemia and malaria.
 As women have gained access to family planning and skilled birth attendance with backup emergency obstetric care, the global maternal mortality has fallen by about 44 percent, which represented a decline of about 2.3 percent annually over the period from 1990 to 2015.
-While there has been a decline in worldwide mortality rates much more has to be done.
-High rates still exist particularly in low and middle income countries (99%).
-Sub-saharan Africa accounts for approximately two thirds of these deaths and South Asia for about one-fifth of them.
+While there has been a decline in worldwide mortality rates after much effort, high rates still exist, particularly in low and middle income countries (99%).
+Sub-saharan Africa accounts for approximately two thirds of these deaths and South Asia accounts for about one-fifth of them.
 One third of the maternal deaths occur in India and Nigeria.
-The effect of a mother's death results in vulnerable families, and their infants, if they survive childbirth, are more likely to die before reaching their second birthday.
+The mother's death results in vulnerable families, and their infants, if they survive childbirth, are more likely to die before reaching their second birthday.

 Both maternal mortality (death) and severe maternal morbidity (illness) are "associated with a high rate of preventability."

-In 2010 the U.S. Joint Commission on Accreditation of Healthcare Organizations described maternal mortality as a "sentinel event", and uses it to assess the quality of a health care system.
+In 2010, the U.S. Joint Commission on Accreditation of Healthcare Organizations described maternal mortality as a "sentinel event", and uses it to assess the quality of a health care system.

-Subsidizing the cost of healthcare will help improve the health status of women.
-However, the health status of women should not be generalized with that of the other category of people.
-Countries such as the U.S, U.K, and others have laws where government and non-governmental bodies work to reduce and even eliminate any fee that is directed to pregnant women or women who have health issues that are related to pregnancy.
-When women deliver their babies in certified healthcare facilities without paying or paying a very small amount of money, they are motivated to use their own money on the diet of the baby, clothing, and other needs.
-Also, when women attend clinics without being charged and are issued with free supplements, their health is maintained, and this reduces the cost that the monetary resources that the government invests in healthcare.
+Subsidizing the cost of healthcare helps to improve the health status of women.
+In countries such as the U.S, U.K, and others, government and non-governmental bodies work to reduce and even eliminate fees for pregnant women or women who have health issues related to pregnancy.
+When women deliver their babies in certified healthcare facilities without paying or paying a very small amount, they can use their money on the diet of the baby, clothing, and other needs.
+Also, when women attend clinics without charge and are issued free supplements, their health is maintained, and this reduces the monetary resources that the government invests in healthcare.
 In turn, the maternal morbidity rate, together with mortality rates, is lowered.